Last revised: May 6, 2023

 The southbound journey left Bangor at 6:45 AM and returned to Washington by 10:05 PM with eighteen scheduled stops along the way.

 The Wind's consist was a mix of modernized, heavyweight streamlined equipment provided by the participating railroads.
-The consist (normally six cars) was as follows:
+It normally included six cars:

 Occasionally, an American Coast Line tavern-lounge and diner were also leased.
 During its first two years of operation the Wind was clad in an attractive paint scheme of Canary Yellow, blue, and silver.